Oh boy, do I ever have a treat in store for you guys today…

 A similar update to our Instagram integration was released last week, and additional updates with a matching look and new metrics are coming to our Twitter, LinkedIn, and YouTube integrations before the end of summer 2017.

 What do you think of the new look?
-Are there any other metrics that you'd like to see included in our Facebook Social module?
+Are there any other metrics that you'd like to see included in our Facebook dashboard or the broader social media dashboard?
 Let us know in the comments section!
+And don't forget to check out the Facebook Ads Reporting Tool to track and report all of your paid campaigns!